A Unified Framework for Continual Learning and Unlearning: Experiments and Results

-\textit{\underline{Multiple task CL-UL with $1\times10$ distribution:}} The impact of varying buffer sizes on continual learning and multiple task unlearning in a $1\times10$ task distribution setting is illustrated in Table~\ref{tab:cifair10_1x10}.The unlearning of Task 2, Task 4, and Task 5 leads to successful information removal, achieving $0.0\%$ accuracy for these tasks in all buffer sizes.
+The impact of varying buffer sizes on continual learning and multiple task unlearning in a $1\times10$ task distribution setting is illustrated in Table~\ref{tab:cifar10_1x10} for CIFAR-10 which expands the complexity by testing multiple task unlearning and yet shows similar trends as Table \ref{tab:cifar10_2x5_1} and Table \ref{tab:cifar10_2x5_4}.
+For a buffer size of 200, the results show substantial accuracy losses, particularly for Task 1, where accuracy drops from $37.2\%$ to $9.6\%$ after the eight request to learn task 9.
+When the buffer size is increased to 500, the retention of Task 1’s accuracy improves, with accuracy dropping to $46.2\%$ after all CL-UL requests.
+Nevertheless, unlearning continues to significantly affect the retention of information across other tasks.
+With a buffer size of 5120, the model demonstrates strong performance, retaining $78.2\%$ accuracy for Task 1 even after extensive learning and unlearning operations.
+In ciFAIR-10 (Table~\ref{tab:cifair10_1x10}), the unlearning of Task 2, Task 4, and Task 5 leads to successful information removal, achieving $0.0\%$ accuracy for these tasks in all buffer sizes.
 Similar to previously discussed results, an increase in buffer size correlates with better retention of task accuracies.
 Specifically, buffer size 5120 demonstrates the most robust retention across all tasks, with minimal accuracy loss (only $1.9\%$ for task 1) for retained classes.
 In contrast, buffer sizes 200 and 500 show significant drops in the retention accuracy of Task 1, with a performance drop of $23.3\%$ and $66\%$ respectively.
 The pattern observed suggests that larger buffer sizes are crucial in maintaining the integrity of retained tasks, particularly in more complex learning-unlearning sequences involving a higher number of tasks.

-\textbf{Comparison with CL and UL Baselines.} A comparison between the proposed method and a baseline UL (retrained) model, covering five tasks on the CIFAR-10 dataset, is presented in Table~\ref{tab:ul_comparison}.
-The results show that the proposed method generally performs similarly to or slightly below the baseline for most tasks.
-Notably, we see significantly with Task 2 and Task 4 (columns C2, C3, C6, C7), showing $0.0\%$ performance across all batch sizes.
-However, the proposed method demonstrates some improvements over the baseline in Task 3 (C5) and Task 5 (C8, C9), particularly at higher batch sizes.
-As the batch size increases, both methods tend to show improved performance across tasks, with the most substantial improvements seen in Task 1 and Task 3.

-A comparison of the proposed method with several baseline Continual Learning (CL) approaches, including DER, oEWC, and SGD, on the CIFAR-10 dataset is presented in Table \ref{tab:cl_comparison}.
-The results clearly demonstrate that the proposed method significantly outperforms the baseline CL methods, especially for retained classes.
-The performance of all methods improves as the batch size increases from 200 to 5120.
-Notably, the proposed method shows a marked improvement after unsupervised learning (UL) compared to before UL, particularly for retained classes.
-For instance, at a batch size of 5120, the proposed method achieves $93.9\%$ accuracy on retained classes after UL, compared to $89.5\%$ before UL, and substantially outperforms the next best method (DER) which achieves $83.81\%$.
-This suggests that the proposed method is particularly effective in maintaining performance on previously learned tasks while adapting to new information.